-The divine smell of lavender is known to almost everyone, but did you also know that it's packed with medicinal benefits - it treats anxiety, stress and insomnia, it's amazing for the skin and hair and helps your digestion work better!
+Apart from its divine smell, Lavender is also packed with medicinal benefits - it treats anxiety, stress and insomnia, it's amazing for skin and hair and helps your digestion work better!

 When someone mentions lavender, you probably imagine the rolling purple hills of France or the beautiful, sweet fragrance found in so many products.
 But, did you know that lavender is beneficial for many of the problems we face everyday, and a essential ingredient to have in your kitchen and medicine cabinet?
 Here's a short overview on the benefits of this purple flower: